 Ireland, especially Cork is a great city to live in, it's not too big and certainly not too small (It's just right).
 The people are very friendly and always willing to help you out.
 The weather is a different story though but you get used to it pretty quickly.

-There are many things to do: the nightlife is great, there are plenty of cinema's, gallery's and events.
+There are many things to do: the nightlife is great, there are plenty of cinema's, galleries and events.

-There's so many people from different countries working for various international companies which gives Cork a real multicultural and dynamic atmosphere.
+There are so many people from different countries working for various international companies which give Cork a real multicultural and dynamic atmosphere.